Inhishonor/awesome-linux-desktop/README.md

 # Awesome Desktop Environments
-This aims to showcase the best desktop environments for Linux. **⚠️ Currently Under Construction, please see the [contributing.md](https://github.com/Inhishonor/awesome-desktop-environments/blob/main/contributing.md) for ways to contribute.
+This aims to showcase the best desktop environments for Linux.
+Please leave a ⭐ if you like this project!
+**⚠️ Currently Under Construction, please see the [contributing.md](https://github.com/Inhishonor/awesome-desktop-environments/blob/main/contributing.md) for ways to contribute.
 Thanks!**
 ## Table of Contents
 * KDE Plasma
 * Gnome
 * Cinamon
 * Budgie
 * XFCE
+* LXQt
+* Mate
 * Deepin
 * Cosmic
 ## KDE Plasma